TwoWheelsOneLove/FactBk/readme.txt

   1. Install all files onto your vm, or local machine running node.js and mysql server

-  2. Install using npm init
+  2. Install using npm install

   3. Initialise database using npm run initsql

   4. enter "node server.js" to launch the server and navigate to web address to view the page.

+  5. go to the ip address located on your vm to view the web app

 Issues relating to database creation.--